Antony-Thornton/MS3---Online-Cookbook/README.md

 ## 5.3 Acknowledgements
     * Thank you to my Mentor Marcel for the help and advice in the build up to submission
     * Thank you to Code instute for the course and the material
-    * Thank you to the Tutor Assistance team at Code Insititute for the help they provided in fixing bugs and issue with my code
+    * Thank you to the Tutor Assistance team at Code Insititute for the help they provided in fixing bugs and issue with my code.
+Noteably Sean and Ger.

 <br>